Cameroon: Risk Assessment

 2018 Elections in a Worsening Security Context

 Paul Biya (85) and in power since November 1982, has yet to declare whether he wishes to stand, in October 2018, for his seventh Presidential term of office.
-In the event that the President decides, or is obliged, to withdraw, there are no obvious replacement candidate within Mr Biya’s party, the Cameroon People’s Democratic Movement (RDPC).
+In the event that the President decides, or is obliged, to withdraw, there are no obvious replacement candidates within Mr Biya’s party, the Cameroon People’s Democratic Movement (RDPC).
 The opposition appears fragmented: even before the candidate of the leading opposition party (Social Democratic Front or FSD) has been announced, around ten candidates have already emerged.
 Akéré Muna’s candidacy, lawyer and sons of former Prime Minister Salomon Tandeng Muna, could weaken the FSD.

 The outbursts of violence in the English-speaking regions since the end of 2016 have increased the stakes for the presidential and parliamentary elections next October.
 Unrest within a linguistic minority experiencing a growing sense of political and economic marginalization represents a threat to political stability and security.
 This danger comes on top of that arising from the incursions, of Boko Haram, the Islamist terrorist group, in the north of the country, which remained a common occurrence in 2017.
 Whilst economic activity, mainly concentrated in the south of the country currently remains unaffected, the humanitarian situation is worrying.
 In addition, this increasing political risk could undermine perceptions of the economic climate which already suffers in an institutional and regulatory context that is not hugely favorable for the expansion of the private sector, as demonstrated by its 163rd (out of 190) place in the Doing Business 2018 ranking.